olneyhymn/ulsterworldly.com/content/post/uncle-joe-hopper-by-joseph-hopper.md

 The only explanation of this man's successful evangelism is that the Holy Spirit took possession of him, and what gifts he had, and through him spoke the heart of the apostolic message.
 I am convinced that this is just what the world needs today--both the Occident and the Orient.

-[^weeks]: The Kentucky Encyclopedia, edited by John E. Kleber